 The attendance of each member is as follows:

 (3) Remuneration Committee

-As at 31 December 2021, the Remuneration Committee comprised 3 Independent Non-Executive Directors, Mr. Xu Erming as the Chairman and Mr. Tse Hau Yin, Aloysius and Madam Wang Hsuehming as the members.
+As at 31 December 2022, the Remuneration Committee comprised 3 Independent Non-Executive Directors, Mr. Xu Erming as the Chairman and Mr. Tse Hau Yin, Aloysius and Madam Wang Hsuehming as the members.
+The Remuneration Committee currently comprises 3 Independent Non-Executive Directors, Mr. Yeung Chi Wai, Jason as the Chairman and Mr. Ng, Kar Ling Johnny and Madam Wang Hsuehming as the members.
 The Remuneration Committee is responsible to the Board.
 The Rules of Procedures of the Remuneration Committee clearly defines the status, structure and qualifications, work procedures, duties and responsibilities, funding and remuneration, etc. of the Remuneration Committee.
-The Remuneration Committee assists the Board to formulate overall remuneration policy and structure for the Company's Directors and senior management, and to establish related procedures that are standardised and transparent.
+The Remuneration Committee assists the Board to formulate overall remuneration policy and structure forthe Company's Directors and senior management, and to establish related procedures that are standardised and transparent.
 The Remuneration Committee's principal duties include giving recommendations to the Board in respect of the overall remuneration policy and structure for the Company's Directors and senior management and the establishment of a formal and transparent procedure for developing remuneration policy, and determining, with delegated responsibility by the Board, the remuneration packages of individual Executive Directors and senior management including benefits in kind, pension rights and compensation payments (including any compensation payable for loss or termination of their office or appointment).
 Its responsibilities comply with the requirements of the Corporate Governance Code.

 The Remuneration Committee convened 1 meeting during the Reporting Period

 |Date||Agenda of meeting||Important comments and suggestions||Other Performance of Duties|